Choose Toggles if...

 An operations team sends an onboarding email that needs approved text, a standard subject, a welcome packet, and a team CC.

-TextExpander can be useful with Outlook, but it is a cross-app text expansion tool rather than an Outlook-native workflow layer.
+TextExpander can be useful with Outlook when the goal is faster typing or reusable snippets.
+It is a cross-app text expansion tool rather than an Outlook-native workflow layer.
 It can help insert text, but it does not assemble the surrounding email workflow.
+Toggles is better suited when the team needs the message, variables, attachments, subject, recipients, and signature handled together inside Outlook.

-A text expander inserts pre-saved text into whatever app you are using.
-Toggles is specifically built for Outlook and assembles the complete email: body, variables, attachments, subject line, recipients, signatures, and workflow guidance.
+A text expander inserts pre-saved text into the app you are using.
+Toggles is specifically built for Outlook and is structured around complete business email workflows.
+It can assemble the body, typed variables, static attachments, subject line, recipients, signatures, and workflow guidance.
+That makes Toggles a better fit for teams that need consistency across senders, not just shorter typing shortcuts.

+Teams should compare snippets and email workflows by looking beyond the words in the body.
 Snippets solve the text-insertion problem.
-Email workflow tools solve the full assembly problem: the right content, files, subject, recipients, signature, and guidance every time.
-If the team only needs faster typing, a text expander may be enough.
+Email workflow tools solve the full assembly problem: the right content, files, subject, recipients, signature, variables, and guidance every time.
+If the team only needs faster typing, a text expander may be enough, but structured Outlook emails usually need more.

 Bring one repeatable client email and see how Toggles can assemble the body, variables, files, subject, recipients, signature, and guidance inside Outlook.